ARAIDevHub/arai_ai_agents/docs/explanation.md

      - The overall “season” summary

 4. **Batch Generation**
-   - ARIA then prompts the AI to generate multiple posts at once (or in succession) so they share context and maintain narrative continuity.
+   - ARAI then prompts the AI to generate multiple posts at once (or in succession) so they share context and maintain narrative continuity.
    - This ensures each post references the correct timeline and plot details.

 5. **Season Rollovers**